tenex/rails-assets/README.markdown

 # Gem in a Box – Really simple rubygem hosting
 ##

-Geminabox let's you host your own gems, and push new gems to it just like with rubygems.org.
+Geminabox lets you host your own gems, and push new gems to it just like with rubygems.org.
 The bundler dependencies API is supported out of the box.
-Authentication it left up to either the web server, or the Rack stack.
+Authentication is left up to either the web server, or the Rack stack.
 For basic auth, try [Rack::Auth](http://rack.rubyforge.org/doc/Rack/Auth/Basic.html).